Yasterd26/2025-26/README.md

 ## Documentation

-Make respective folders for the electrical vertical
+Make respective folders for all you verticals inside the specific branch